jbilcke-hf/VideoModelStudio/README.md

 I wasn't aware of its existence when I started my project, but there is also this open-source initiative: https://github.com/alisson-anjos/diffusion-pipe-ui

 ## News
+- 🔥 **2025-03-02**: Made some fixes to improve Finetrainer reliability when working with big datasets
 - 🔥 **2025-02-18**: I am working to add better recovery in case of a failed run (this is still in beta)
 - 🔥 **2025-02-18**: I have added persistence of UI settings.
 So if you reload Gradio, you won't lose your settings!